ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agents.md

 ```

 !!! warning
-    If you don't catch sc-exceptions in `DoProgram` then sc-machine will catch them and will warn you about it.
+    If you don't catch sc-exceptions in `DoProgram` then sc-machine will catch them and will finish action with error and will warn you about it.

 ##### Handling action arguments